noi-techpark/webcomp-activity-poi/README.md

 ### Contributing

-If you'd like to contribute, please follow the following instructions:
+If you'd like to contribute, please follow the Contributor Guidelines that can be found at [https://github.com/noi-techpark/odh-docs/wiki/Contributor-Guidelines%3A-Getting-started](https://github.com/noi-techpark/odh-docs/wiki/Contributor-Guidelines%3A-Getting-started).

-- Fork the repository.

-- Checkout a topic branch from the `development` branch.

-- Make sure the tests are passing.

-- Create a pull request against the `development` branch.

-A more detailed description can be found here: [https://github.com/noi-techpark/documentation/blob/master/contributors.md](https://github.com/noi-techpark/documentation/blob/master/contributors.md).

 ### Documentation